-The SECURE Act adds useful information, but only if you can understand it.
+The SECURE Act offers useful information, but only if you can understand it.

 If you’re an American worker who hasn’t been living under a rock since you started earning a paycheck, you know that saving for retirement is crucial, but is much more challenging compared to participating in a defined benefit pension like those enjoyed by our grandparents’ generation.

 Since then, employers have willy-nilly offloaded accumulation and investment risks onto their employees by doing away with pensions, replacing them with defined contribution plans such as 401(k), 403(b), and 457 plans.

 It’s now up to you to decide how much to invest in your employer’s defined contribution plan (if it even has one), and how to allocate that investment between different investment options.
 Even if you’re a diligent saver and investor, and have a far-above-average $250,000 in your 401(k), do you have any idea how to assess that vs. what you’ll need to be able to retire?

 Enter the so-called Setting Every Community Up for Retirement Enhancement (SECURE) Act.